ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

 Implementations MUST adhere to the following requirements:

-* The VR Computed Identifier is NOT defined if used with any other normalization, serialization, or digest mechanism to generate a GA4GH Computed Identifier.
+* Implementations MUST use the normalization, serialization, and digest mechanisms described in this section when generating GA4GH Computed Identifiers.
+Implementations MUST NOT use any other normalization, serialization, or digest mechanism to generate a GA4GH Computed Identifier.

-* VR Computed Identifiers are defined only when all nested objects are identified with ``ga4gh`` identifiers.
-Generating VR identifiers using objects referenced within any other namespace is not compliant with this specification.
+* Implementations MUST ensure that all nested objects are identified with GA4GH Computed Identifiers.
+Implementations MAY NOT reference nested objects using identifiers in any namespace other than ``ga4gh``.

-.. important:: The above requirement means that *sequences MUST be
-               identified with GA4GH computed identifiers* based on the sequence digest.
-Implementations that use other sequence identifiers are NOT compliant with this specification.
+.. note:: The GA4GH schema MAY be used with identifiers from any
+          namespace.
+For example, a SequenceLocation may be defined using a `sequence_id` = ``refseq:NC_000019.10``.
+However,
+          an implementation of the Computed Identifier algorithm is compliant only when it translates sequence accessions to GA4GH ``SQ`` accessions.

 .. _digest-serialization: